 Finding somewhere cheap to stay in Sweden isn’t difficult.
 There’s an extensive network of youth hostels (of an exceptionally high standard) and campsites, while hotels and guesthouses are common in towns and cities.
 Self-catering accommodation is generally restricted to youth hostels and campsites, where cabins are often equipped with kitchens.

 Youth hostels in Sweden (vandrarhem) turn up in the unlikeliest of places.
 There are over three hundred of them dotted across the country, in converted lighthouses, old castles and prisons, historic country manors, schoolrooms and even on boats.
 Quite simply, they offer some of the best accommodation in the country.
-Forget any preconceptions about youth hostelling: in Sweden, large dormitories are few, and rooms usually sleep four to six people.
+Forget any preconceptions about youth hostelling: in Sweden, dormitories are few, and most hotels only rent double rooms.

 Fell stations and cabins

-Fell stations (fjällstationer) provide top-notch, hostel-like accommodation along mountain hiking routes; prices vary and are given in the guide.
+Fell stations (fjällstationer), or mountain lodges, provide top-notch, hostel-like accommodation along mountain hiking routes; prices vary and are given in the guide.
 They’re usually better equipped than the average youth hostel: rooms are private rather than dorms, and each fell station has a sauna, a shop and a kitchen.

-Mountain cabins (fjällstugor), of which there are around ninety, are often no more than simple huts out in the wilds and are wonderful for getting away from it all.
-Run by the STF, they generally are often located at convenient intervals along popular walking routes.
+Mountain cabins (fjällstugor), of which there are around ninety in the country, are often no more than simple huts out in the wilds and are wonderful for getting away from it all.
+Run by the STF, they are generally located at convenient intervals along popular walking routes.
 Both fell stations and mountain cabins allow you to use a sleeping bag without a sheet underneath.

 Hotels and guesthouses